 - Digital and traditional drawing skills and visualisation

-- One Higher in Art & Design, English, CS, GC or Physics at Grade C or above, plus four National 5s at Grade C or above
+One Higher in Art & Design, English, Computer Science, Graphical Communication or Physics at a Grade C or above, plus four National 5s at Grade C or above

-- Advanced Certificate or NC: Computer Games Development SCQF Level 6
+Advanced Certificate: Computer Games Design & Animation SCQF Level 6

 - 3D Computer Modeller and Animator